-Once the smoker is ready, place the chuck roast(s) on a Weber grill pan, Bradley rack or cooking rack to make it easy to take it out to the smoker.
+Once the smoker is ready, place the chuck roast(s) on a Weber grill pan, or pan with a rack to make it easy to take it out to the smoker.

 Smoke the meat for 7-8 hours or until a thermometer inserted into the thickest part of the meat reads about 190°F.

 Much more than this and the meat may be too tender to cut into cubes.